 At the end of essay, Russell presents his own idea.
 He while demonstrating his own philosophy suggests that every country should adopt the method of International Government.
 He supports his philosophy by subtle arguments and strong examples.
 Main suggestion of Bertrand Russell is of International Government.

 Russell thinks that humanity has suffered a lot in both the world wars.
 Despite of too much destruction, people gained nothing.
 If counties and nations want survival then international government is the only option.
-When Russell wrote this essay, he was confident that if the idea of international government were not adopted then in upcoming years, war would destroy each and everything.
+When Russell wrote this essay, he was confident that if the ideas like international government were not adopted then in upcoming years, war would destroy each and everything.
 United States of America and Russia were two major powers in those days.
-The world had not adopted the idea of international government and fortunately, nothing happened.
+Notwithstanding, The world had not adopted the idea of international government and fortunately, nothing happened.

 In his suggestions, Russell in fact is talking about equality.
 He may be right but it is much difficult to adopt his idea.
 Although International Government can fight against hunger and disease, yet many countries do not want equality.
 This idea goes in favor of poor countries, and rich countries do not want equality; they want only power.
 Moreover, in Russell’s days, only U.S.A and U.S.S.R were in power but nowadays China is also an established country.
 Thus, there is a boost in opposition.